pletikosa/getting_and_cleaning_data/README.md

 * [tidyData.txt](tidyData.txt) - a tidy dataset obtained after the transformation

 ## Data Transformation Process
-The process of data transformation was conducted by running the (run_analysis.R)[run_analysis.R] file.
+The process of data transformation was conducted by running the [run_analysis.R](run_analysis.R) file.
 The process itself involves several steps:

 0. **PREPROCESSING**
     * First the required libraries are loaded.
 In particular `dplyr` is used for data summarization conducted in the last step.